 Most of the boys here in the county jail had face similar struggles and lack of positive role models in their lives.
 Even back then I was unwilling to put my problems, issues and sense of hopelessness on anyone else or what others had failed to do for me in my young life.
 I refused to blame others for lack of guidance and direction.
 It would take me years, decades before I would finally admit that yeah, maybe some people did fuck up by not doing what they could have to do to guide me in the right direction.
 Maybe I would have stood a better chance in life in a lot of ways, maybe not, but I would have stood a chance.
 I suppose at this point it’s all water under the bridge.
 Back then, however, I was a kid who thought he was a man who thought he knew it all, who believed he had all the answers.
 I didn’t know shit.
 I would find that out soon enough.

 I was on the wing a week maybe two when one of the folks, a kid I knew called Lil’ Gram came up to me on the deck and asked if I could read and write.
 Let me explain what ‘folks’ are.
 There are street gangs and every one of the street gangs whether for purely profit purposes of protection is allied with another equal or stronger gang.
-The short of it is, in Chicago, right around the end of the 1970’s the smart gangs got together and decided it would be better to unite and work together than fight daily over profits and territory that could easily be shared to turn a better profit.
+The short of it is, in Chicago, the smart gangs got together and decided it would be better to unite and work together than fight daily over profits and territory that could easily be shared to turn a better profit.
 Now let’s be honest that didn’t mean everyone received and equitable share, no way, the guys on top received a share and they took care of their own the rest of the suckers were the workers, the soldiers.
 It was the same old pyramid scheme that existed forever, if you’re near the top you eat if you’re not you’re fucked.
-When the gangs did align there were some who wanted nothing to do with it, they were short-sighted and walked away.
-So those who did sign on together fell under an umbrella recognized as the ‘folks alliance’, those who wanted nothing to do with it ultimately ended up forming the ‘people alliance’ to counter folks and to maintain some sense of power.
-So they had to align anyway if for no other reason than protection and self-preservation.
+When the gangs did align there were some who wanted nothing to do with it, those who did sign on together fell under an umbrella recognized as the ‘folks alliance’, those who wanted nothing to do with it ultimately ended up forming the ‘people alliance’.
+Everybody associates or ‘rides’ with someone if for no other reason than protection and self-preservation.
 I mean there is a whole lot more to it than I am giving you here but you get the general idea of who and why.
-I myself was with a gang who fell under the folk’s alliance.
+When I entered the system I myself was with a gang who fell under the folk’s alliance.
 Many of the boys on the school wing were not the brightest, best educated or literate, so when ‘Lil Gram approached me and inquired whether or not I could read and write he had good reason to ask.
 It just so happened that I could and he wanted to fill a seat with an ally.